pillowlab/GLMspiketraintutorial/README.md

 This tutorial were prepared for the Society for Neuroscience 2016 "Short Course" on
 [Data Science and Data Skills for Neuroscientists](http://www.stat.ucla.edu/~akfletcher/WebSfN.htm), held in San Diego in Nov, 2016.
-The slides used during the 1-hour short course presentation are available the "slides" directory.
+The slides used during the 1-hour short course presentation are available in the "slides" directory.

 The tutorial is broken into four pieces which aim to introduce methods for fitting and simulating Gaussian and Poisson regression models for